spreka/microscopy-tree/README.md

 ## Structure

-Initially, the full tree is displayed on the left will all nodes visible, and the info panel on the right shows details about the currently selected node (root initially):
+Initially, the full tree is displayed on the left with all nodes visible, and the info panel on the right shows details about the currently selected node (root initially):
 - name of the selected node corresponding to image type
 - a couple of sample images of the given type
 - (a table showing information about the selected sample image when clicked, otherwise hidden)